 As per a SaleCycle statistics, cart abandonment has reached 74.52% in 2016.
 As per these reports, these seem to be the most frequently sent automated emails.
 These emails mark the revival or win back of customers who abandon an online shopping cart.
 Only this segmented group of people receive these emails.

 Segmentation is a booming method that marketers and brands are adopting, to target and penetrate the market easily.
+This is why you should make email segmentation a mandatory part of your email marketing strategy.
 Segmented emails are a popular method to break down leads as per their preferences and at the same time providing them relevant information for maximizing Click-Through-Rate.